Prathik95/Prathik95.github.io/index.md

 #### iii.
 Explanation

 For adversarial experiment 2, when agent 1 (playing task 1) is ROORL, it’s able to achieve highest rewards while giving away lowest rewards to agent 2 compared to DQN and DRQN playing task 1.
+From the sample videos, we can observe that both DQN and DRQN freeze if the other agent backs into a corner and stops moving.
+But our ROORL agent is able to identity an object in this situation and enforces collisions thereby earning more rewards than the baselines.

 # Conclusion and Future work